ErikGDev/instance-segmentation/README.md

 This is a fork of [Facebook AI Research's](https://github.com/facebookresearch) implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870), Detectron2.
 Detectron2 is a complete write-up from its previous version
 [Detectron](https://github.com/facebookresearch/Detectron/),
 and it originates from [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark/).
-This Mask R-CNN implementation is powered by [PyTorch](https://pytorch.org).
+This Mask R-CNN implementation is powered by [PyTorch](https://pytorch.org) and is based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

+In this project, real-time video and depth values from a [Intel® RealSense™ D435 camera](https://www.intelrealsense.com/depth-camera-d435/) are inputted into Detectron2's Mask R-CNN model.
+The output is the same real-time video (4-7fps) with instance segmentation masks and labels superimposed.
+The depth values of the centre of each object are also outputted.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/1381301/66535560-d3422200-eace-11e9-9123-5535d469db19.png"/>